 We do a lot better in Maryland.
 Our MVA has gotten a great deal better at monitoring uninsured cars.
 Some estimate the rate in Maryland to be as low as 2%.

 Our law firm has been instrumental not only in bringing uninsured motorist claims on behalf of our client but in helping to shape that law that protects victims from being taken advantage of by insurance companies.
-One of our attorneys won the prestigious Trial Lawyer of the Year award from the Maryland Association for Justice because of his work in a case that went to Maryland highest court and created new law that better protects victims in these case.
+One of our attorneys won the prestigious Trial Lawyer of the Year award from the Maryland Association for Justice because of his work in a case that went to Maryland highest court and created a new law that better protects victims in these case.

-- Get answers to the most common uninsured motorist legal questions.
+- Get answers to the most typical uninsured motorist legal questions.
 We dig deep into Maryland law to help you better understand this maze

 - Can I bring a claim if I was uninsured?

 - Better understand the value of your UM claim

-In Maryland, a uninsured/underinsured motorist car accident insurance claim is available in two situations: (1) Uninsured motorist: the negligent driver has no auto insurance coverage, and (2) Underinsured motorist: where the negligent driver has insufficient liability insurance limits [learn more about what this means here].
+In Maryland, an uninsured/underinsured motorist car accident insurance claim is available in two situations: (1) Uninsured motorist: the negligent driver has no auto insurance coverage, and (2) Underinsured motorist: where the negligent driver has insufficient liability insurance limits [learn more about what this means here].